 Pour at the right temperature

-Our general recommendation would be to pour your wax as close to the congealing point as possible, which is the temperature at which your wax becomes cloudy.
-This varies from wax to wax and will help your candle to solidify faster.
+Our general recommendation would be to pour your plant wax candle as close to the congealing point as possible, which is the temperature at which your wax becomes cloudy.
+This temperature varies from wax to wax but getting it right will help your candle to solidify faster.

 mushrooming